About San Diego Oasis

 - Community Involvement through intergenerational programs

-Our team is thrilled to present to you our Autumn with Oasis 2019.
-Take a look at our 2020 Spring Catalog.
-In the pages you will find exciting opportunities to participate in classes, lectures, discussion groups, performances, trips, off-site adventures, and mentoring children in our community through our intergenerational tutoring program.
+Our team is thrilled to present to you our current online offerings.
+You will find exciting opportunities to participate in classes, lectures, discussion groups, performances, trips, off-site adventures, and mentoring children in our community through our intergenerational tutoring program.